Concentration of a Degree Program

 - If any aspect of the proposed program constitutes a substantive change by BOR or SACSCOC standards, the university may be required to submit additional notifications or seek approval from either or both of these bodies.
 In such cases, the proposing units may be required to provide additional program information.

-- The provost, on behalf of the university president, will make the final decision on implementation of the new program.
+- The provost, on behalf of the university president, will make the final decision on implementation of the proposal (USG approval is not required for this type of proposal except as noted in step 6 above).